Sell Intellectual Property: Everything You Need to Know

 You also cannot copyright a work that isn't already created or copyright one with no known authorship.
 The USPTO will not allow general terms to be trademarked, which is something Google recently found out when it attempted to trademark the word “glass.”
 Instead, the company could trademark the phrase “Google Glass” and enjoy trademark protection.

 Selling Your Intellectual Property

 When you wish to sell your intellectual property, you retain certain rights to the work or invention.
 For example, a published author retains IP rights to their work, but they sign contracts for the purposes of publication and marketing to get that work on bookstore shelves.

-If you've developed a new product which will enhance people's lives, it's important to obtain IP protections so you'll get credit for the invention and can make money from it.
+If you've developed a new product that will enhance people's lives, it's important to obtain IP protections so you'll get credit for the invention and can make money from it.

-There are pros and cons of selling and licensing your intellectual property, which is why you should conduct plenty of research before making a decision on how to proceed.
+There are pros and cons of selling and licensing your intellectual property, which is why you should conduct plenty of research before deciding on how to proceed.
 For example, if you create a painting, your options are limited to keeping it, destroying it, or selling the artwork.
-With a book, you'll most likely license the intellectual property to ensure it isn't copied by anyone other than the publisher who has received permission to mass produce it.
+With a book, you'll most likely license the intellectual property to ensure it isn't copied by anyone other than the publisher who has received permission to mass-produce it.